Jamaica: Tourism industry

-Petrojam, Jamaica's national and only petroleum refinery, is co-owned by the Government of Venezuela.
-Petrojam, "..operates a 35,000 barrel per day hydro-skimming refinery, to produce Automotive Diesel Oil; Heavy Fuel Oil; Kerosene/Jet Fuel, Liquid Petroleum Gas (LPG), Asphalt and Gasoline."
-Customers include the Power industry, Aircraft refuellers, and Local Marketing companies.
-On 20 February 2019, the Jamaican Government voted to retake ownership of Venezuela's 49% share.
+Industries

 Jamaica's agricultural exports are sugar, bananas, cocoa, coconut, molasses oranges, limes, grapefruit, rum, yams, allspice (of which it is the world's largest and "most exceptional quality" exporter), and Blue Mountain Coffee which is considered a world renowned gourmet brand.

 Jamaica has a wide variety of industrial and commercial activities.
 The aviation industry is able to perform most routine aircraft maintenance, except for heavy structural repairs.
 There is a considerable amount of technical support for transport and agricultural aviation.
 Jamaica has a considerable amount of industrial engineering, light manufacturing, including metal fabrication, metal roofing, and furniture manufacturing.
 Food and beverage processing, glassware manufacturing, software and data processing, printing and publishing, insurance underwriting, music and recording, and advanced education activities can be found in the larger urban areas.
 The Jamaican construction industry is entirely self-sufficient, with professional technical standards and guidance.

-Since the first quarter of 2006, the economy of Jamaica has undergone a period of staunch growth.
-With inflation for the 2006 calendar year down to 6.0% and unemployment down to 8.9%, the nominal GDP grew by an unprecedented 2.9%.
-An investment programme in island transportation and utility infrastructure and gains in the tourism, mining, and service sectors all contributed this figure.
-All projections for 2007 show an even higher potential for economic growth with all estimates over 3.0% and hampered only by urban crime and public policies.
-Jamaica was ranked 72nd in the Global Innovation Index in 2020, up from 81st in 2019.

-In 2006, Jamaica became part of the CARICOM Single Market and Economy (CSME) as one of the pioneering members.